thegrumpys/odop/client/docs/Help/SpringDesign/spring_oview.md

 ___

 ## The essential challenge of spring design
-The challenge of any design problem is to select values for those parameters that are under the designer's control such that the design produces the desired performance.
+The challenge of any engineering design problem is to select values for those parameters that are under the designer's control such that the design produces the desired performance.